vsbuffalo/scythe/testing/README.md

 ### Trimmer Versions

  - btrim, not versioned but the 2011-09-16 version of `btrim_mac` was downloaded from http://graphics.med.yale.edu/trim/.
+The Linux version `btrim32` is also not versioned, but the 2011-02-31 version was used.
  - cutadapt, version 1.0 was tested.
 This version is dated 2011-11-04 and downloaded from http://code.google.com/p/cutadapt/downloads/list.